thisRaj/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deletes all files in the current working directory that end with the character ~ Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory command that lists all the files and directories of the current directory, separated by commas
+script that deletes all files in the current working directory that end with the character ~ Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory command that lists all the files and directories of the current directory, separated by commas command that lists all the files and directories of the current directory, separated by commas